FIWARE/tutorials.Identity-Management/README.md

 Users accounts are at the heart of any identity management system.
 The essential fields of every account hold a unique user name and email address to identify the user, along with a password for authentication.
-The other optional fields add more information about the user such as a user webiste, description or avatar.
+The other optional fields add more information about the user such as a user website, description or avatar.

+As the default super-admin user `admin@test.com` with a password of `1234`, we will set up a series of user accounts and assign them to relevant organizations within the system.

+### Dramatis Personae

+The following people legitimately have accounts within the Application

+* Alice, she will be the Administrator of the **Keyrock** Application
+* Bob, the Regional Manager of the supermarket chain - he has several store managers under him:
+  * Manager1
+  * Manager2
+* Charlie, the Head of Security of the supermarket chain  - he has several store detectives under him:
+  * Detective1
+  * Detective2

 ## User CRUD Actions

+#### GUI

 Users are able to sign-up for themselves using the GUI.
 The only requirement is an email address and a password.